deammion/Engr-Project/Final_Project_Report.md

 ## Project Objective(s)

 The objective of this project is to create a working prototype of a proxy plugin program which will prevent cross site scripting (XSS) on websites.
-This plugin will be used with MITMproxy to collect, process, analyse and categorise scripts on a webpage to allow for the filtering of unsafe scripts.
+This plugin is an add-on for MITMproxy.
+Which will collect, process, analyse and categorise scripts on a webpage to allow for the filtering of unsafe scripts.
 Filtering will be achieved through the use of Content Security Polciy (CSP) headers and Nonce Tags.
 Filtered/Blocked scripts should be blocked from execution and reported through report-uri.

 ## Summary of Project Results

-Full functionality achieved as per the objective stated above.
-The system is capable of watching traffic and collecting scripts as they pass through the plugin, then analysing them to learn which are common and/or safe.
-Then, the program can apply this information to add CSP headers and assign nonces to safe script tags.
+Full functionality was achieved as per the objective stated above.
+The plugin is capable of monitoring traffic and collecting HTTP flows and analysing scripts as they pass through the proxy.
+This process will allow the plugin to learn which scripts are common and/or safe.
+The program will use this information to apply CSP headers and assign nonces to safe script tags.
 This will result in unsafe script tags being blocked from executing, hence preventing XSS.
 Blocked scripts are also reported as per the objective.

 ## Original and Delivered Scope